 On Dec.
-30, the Bears lost to Maryland by a score 81-67 at the XFINITY Center.
-The Bears led their Big Ten opponent by four at the half, but the Terrapins had a big second half on both ends of the floor to claim the win.
-Choh led Brown with 25 points, one short of tying his career high, and added seven rebounds and a pair of assists.
-Lilly had 17 points and three assists, while forward Jaylan Gainey ’22 had 10 points and three blocks and Paxson Wojcik ’23 contributed a career-high nine rebounds.
-A back-and-forth first ten minutes of the game saw Choh and Gainey combine for 18 of the Bears’ first 20 points.
-Brown would push its lead to four multiple times throughout the first half before taking its largest lead of the game with 2:16 left in the frame.
-Brown went up by six, with 16:47 to go in the second half after a Choh three, but the Terrapins scored the next 13 points to lead 52-45 at 12:40.
-From that point on, the Bears would not get within five, which came at 11:59 after a Friday layup.
-A three by Lilly at 3:58 cut Maryland’s lead to eight, but the Terrapins would score eight of the final 10 points of the game to eliminate the Bears’ chance for a comeback.
+30, the Bears lost to Maryland 81-67 at the XFINITY Center.
+Though the Bears led the Terrapins by four at the half, the Big Ten rival clinched the victory with a strong second half.
+Choh led Brown with 25 points — almost tying his career high — and made seven rebounds and a pair of assists.
+Lilly scored 17 points and made three assists; forward Jaylan Gainey ’22 scored 10 points and made three blocks; and Paxson Wojcik ’23 contributed a career-high nine rebounds.
+Choh and Gainey together contributed 18 of the Bears’ first 20 points in the initial ten minutes of the game.
+Brown held a four-point lead several times throughout the first half, with the Bears’ largest lead of the game coming with less than three minutes left in the frame.
+Though Brown went up by six in the second half, the Terrapins scored the next 13 points to lead 52-45 with 12:40 remaining.
+The Bears were then unable to make a comeback, and the Terrapins emerged victorious at 81-67.

-Brown turned its attention to Ivy League play as the Bears opened the conference portion of their slate on Jan.
+The Bears opened the conference portion of their Ivy League play on Jan.
 2 at Penn.
-The Bears have now played all seven other Ivy opponents this season, maintaining a 2-5 in-conference record.
+The Bears have now played all seven Ivy opponents this season, maintaining a 2-5 in-conference record.

-In a hard fought game against Cornell University Sunday afternoon, the Bears came all the way back from a 21-point deficit early in the second half, but ultimately fell 74-72 at the buzzer at the Pizzitola Sports Center.
+In a hard-fought game against Cornell Sunday afternoon, the Bears managed to fight back from a 21-point deficit at the start of the second half but the team ultimately fell short, losing 74-72 at the Pizzitola Sports Center.

-“During the first half, we were really bad — both on offense and defense, we dug ourselves a huge hole,” head coach Mike Martin ’04 said.
+“During the first half, we were really bad — both on offense and defense.
+We dug ourselves a huge hole,” Head Coach Mike Martin ’04 said in a statement to Brown Athletics.
 “Clearly, we did some great things to come back in the game, but those first 21 minutes are part of the game too, just like the last 19 minutes.”

-Lilly tied the game twice down the stretch.
-With 3:21 to play, Lilly hit a three that tied the game at 65.
-Over the next two minutes, Cornell built its lead back to five points, at 72-67.
-Another three by Lilly cut the deficit to two, and then a layup by the freshman with 32 seconds left on the clock tied things at 72.
+Lilly tied the game twice in the final minutes, hitting a three that knotted up the game at 65 with less than four minutes to play.
+Over the next two minutes, Cornell brought its lead back up by five points, bringing the score to 72-67.
+Lilly scored another three-pointer, narrowing the deficit to two, just before scoring a layup with 32 seconds left on the clock that tied the score at 72.

 “We have to be better in the first half,” Lilly said.
 “We went down big in the first half, dug ourselves a big hole.
 We’ve got to be better than that.”